anshulrao/youtube-metadata-insights/README.md

 # Unlocking Insights from YouTube Channel and Video Data

-[Please refer to the report [here](https://github.com/anshulrao/youtube-metadata-insights/blob/main/Report.pdf) for a more thorough dive into the
+[Please refer to the report [here](https://github.com/anshulrao/youtube-metadata-insights/blob/main/Report.pdf) for a more thorough dive into the project]

 Team Members: Ethan Morgan and Anshul Rao